 Table 1: Example of Baobab dried fruit pulp nutritional content, in mg/100 g

 ** Ascorbic acid compared with oranges of 51 mg/100 g and calcium compared with milk of 125 mg/100 g

 The antioxidant content of baobab fruit pulp is higher than that of berries, cranberries and pomegranate.
 This fact is important, since the consumer demand for antioxidant products is increasing.
-The global antioxidant market was valued at USD 3.5 billion in 2019; this market is expected to grow at a compound annual growth rate of 6.3 percent to reach USD 5.7 billion by 2027.
+The global antioxidant market was valued at US$ 4.1 billion (€ 3.8 billion) in 2021.
+This market is expected to grow at an average annual rate of 5.6% to reach US$ 6.1 billion (€ 5.7 billion) by 2028.

 Figure 1: Example of baobab products in the European health product market